 - 1. Bullying;

 - 2. Cyberbullying;

 - 3. Harassment and Sexual Harassment;

 - 4. Retaliation against those reporting such defined behaviors; and

 - 5. Making knowingly false accusations of bullying behavior.

 Any person who engages in any of these prohibited behaviors that constitutes bullying shall be subject to appropriate disciplinary actions.
-The policy is consistent with the policies of the school and our healthcare organization.

 III.
 Bullying and Cyberbullying Defined

 Bullying includes acts of Cyberbullying in this policy as in Illinois law: